Arrival Transfer to the Ship

 Our driver will meet you in arrivals at the airport with a Go Russia sign board to transfer you to the ship which will be your base while we are docked in Moscow.
 Tonight you'll be welcomed aboard with a cocktail reception.

-You might be reluctant to leave the comfort of the ship but enthralling Moscow awaits.
-The Russian capital is one of the most interesting cities of the world and we'll have a guided bus tour this morning during which you'll enjoy a panoramic view of the city from the observation platform up at Sparrow Hills before returning to the centre of the city to see the famous Bolshoi theatre and the Red Square.
+You might be reluctant to leave the comfort of the ship but enthrallling Moscow awaits.
+The Russian capital is one of the most interesting cities of the world and we'll have a guided bus tour this morning during which you'll enjoy a panoramic view of the city from the observation platform up at Sparrow Hills and visit the World War Two memorial in the Poklonnaya Hills before returning to the center of the city to see the famous Bolshoi theater.

 Today we delve into Moscow's fascinating past, heading inside the famous Kremlin.
 Once the residence of the Tsars and Russian Orthodox Patriarchs, we'll set foot inside one of its uniquely beautiful Orthodox cathedrals.
-You will also be able to view the Byzantine splendour of St. Basil's multi-coloured onion-domed cathedral, in nearby Red Square.
-In the afternoon we will visit the Tretyakov Gallery to admire the magnificent collection of russian paintings.
-We also offer an optional tour to the Kremlin Armoury Museum, where the Tsar's spectacular jewels, crowns, thrones and royal armour are on display.
+You will also be able to view the Byzantine splendor of St. Basil's multi-colored onion-domed cathedral, in nearby Red Square.
+We also offer an optional tour to the Pushkin Museum, as well as to the Kremlin Armoury Museum, where the Tsar's spectacular jewels, crowns, thrones and royal armor are on display.